ignaciohrdz/yolo-face-parts-detector/Readme.md

 ### Performance

 The model I've trained (nano) struggles with eyebrows, but it works really well on eyes and noses.
+I need to add more close-up images of each part to increase the number of incomplete faces.

 ![F1 curve](images/F1_curve.png)